eloqdata/eloq-website/website/eloqkv/quick-start.md

 eloqctl launch ${HOME}/.eloqctl/config/examples/eloqkv_rocksdb.yaml
 ```

-The command will installed the EloqKV componnets in the desired cluster.
+The command will install the EloqKV components in the specified cluster.

-If the following message is displayed, you have successfully provisioned an EloqKV cluster:
+If you see the following message, the EloqKV cluster has been successfully provisioned:

 ```
 Launch cluster finished, Enjoy!